 At Northfield, we believe that writing is strengthened by instilling a love for reading within our pupils.
 We believe that pupils who are provided a reason for writing demonstrate flair and effective writing composition, leading to high quality outcomes.
 We aim to provide our pupils with rich opportunities to use the language and vocabulary skills that they have acquired in reading in writing sessions.

-above: Our Novel Study texts for Autumn 2.
+Above: Our Novel Study texts for Spring Term